 "You said there is no Paradise.
 Yet, I live in Nauplio" (Christos Katsigiannis).
 Indeed, many are of the opinion that Nafplion is one of the most beautiful towns in Greece.

-Today Nafplion is a cosmopolitan town and a great base from which to explore the Argolis region.
-Neoclassical buildings, historic squares, old churches and Turkish mosques tell the history of the town through the ages.
+Today Nafplion is a cosmopolitan town; neoclassical buildings, historic squares, old churches and Turkish mosques tell the history of the town through the ages.
 It was the first capital of modern Greece.

 Climb the 999 steps to the Venetian fortress of Palamidi - from here the views are magnificent.
 Back in the town wander down through quaint alleyways to the seafront - here you'll find a good selection of tavernas and coffee shops.
 From here you can look towards the prison island of Bourtzi.

 Nafplion makes a great base from which to explore the stunning Argolis region - olive groves, forests, meadows, mountain villages and peaks abound and we mustn't forget the area's beautiful beaches.